terryyin/rubygem_digger/notebook/Paper.md

 ![](uml.png)

-This class diagram uses the UML notions define by Larman (2012).
+This class diagram uses the UML notions defined by Larman (2012).

 * The `Digger` class defines the process of "digging" the source code.
   It includes a spec for the digging and several `Step`s for the digging work.